How you can make a personal injury claim with an accident solicitor in Ilford

 For more than a decade and a halfwe have helped victims of non-fault accidents to win compensation and justice.
 Our patron, Dame Esther Rantzen, well-known champion of consumer rights, feels it is about time more people made claims, as currently seven out of ten people don’t get the compensation they deserve because they do not claim what they are legally entitled to.
 Dame Esther is always happy to promote the efforts of our no-win, no-fee* solicitors.

 What does my accident solicitor in Ilford need to know?

 You and your legal representative must prove first of all that the accident was not your fault.
 For this your solicitor will require:

 - Where, when and how the accident occurred;

 - Names and addresses of any witnesses and everyone involved in the accident;

 - Details of your injuries, your GP’s or hospital’s diagnosis and what treatment you had or are still undergoing;

 - Evidence that you have lost income and any receipts, bills or invoices for expenditure incurred because of your accident; and

 - Any other documents or photographs that can support your claim.

-To find out if you qualify for compensation, you can also go online to Accident Advice Helpline’s website and complete our 30-second test.
+To find out if you qualify for compensation, you can also complete our 30-second test here on our website.
 Your accident must have occurred within the last 3 years and must have been somebody else’s fault.